 Q: Who is Alex Epstein?

-Alex Epstein is a narrative designer for games, a writer for television and movies, a director, and an author.
+Alex Epstein is a narrative director for games, a writer for television and movies, a voice director, and an author.

 A native New Yorker, he is a dual American and Canadian citizen.

 Narrative Directing and Game Writing

 Alex was the Narrative Director and Writer, as well as Voice Director, of Contrast by Compulsion Games.
 GameRant said that "Contrast does more to deliver an emotionally engaging story than most games even come close to in three times as long."
 The game is nominated for ten Canadian Video Game Awards, including Best Indie and Best Writing.
 It is available on Xbox 360, Xbox 1, PS3, PS4 and Steam.

 Bon Cop / Bad Cop

 He co-wrote Bon Cop / Bad Cop, a bilingual buddy cop comedy starring Patrick Huard and Colm Feore.
 The movie broke the all-time Canadian box office record for a Canadian picture and won the Genie for Best Picture; Epstein and his co-writers were nominated for the Jutra Prize for Best Screenplay and won a Canadian Comedy Award for Best Film Writing.

 He co-created the Gemini-nominated comic drama television series Naked Josh for the Oxygen Network (U.S.A.) and Showcase (in Canada); it ran for three seasons.
-He's been nominated twice for a Canadian Screenwriting Award for his work on the show.
+He was nominated twice for a Canadian Screenwriting Award for his work on the show.